 Fang Suo Commune, across China

-With four locations across mainland China, this chain picked up the 2019 London Book Fair Bookstore of the Year award.
+With four locations across the Chinese mainland, this chain picked up the 2019 London Book Fair Bookstore of the Year award.
 The high-ceilinged, industrial-chic Chengdu outpost is especially worth checking out.

 This bookstore and lifestyle concept, designed by Alberto Caiola Design & Consulting, mixes abstract sculptures with classical Italian design elements in an open-plan space.